-The 6 easiest ways to stay active this winter
+The six easiest ways to stay active this winter

-Forests are a great place to escape the noise and redress the balance.
-Being active outdoors in a natural environment is scientifically proven to reduce stress, lower blood pressure and strengthen the immune system.
-Here are six activities to help you start a healthy, active winter.
+Forests are a great place to escape the noise and redress the balance, even in the middle of winter.
+Being active in nature is scientifically proven to reduce stress, lower blood pressure and strengthen the immune system.
+It can be difficult to make yourself be active outdoors when it's cold, but we've got six activities to help you get started.

 1. Get your steps in